arjanjohan/scaffold-move/README.md

 ## Quickstart

-To get started with Scaffold-Move, follow the steps below:
+To get started with Scaffold Move, follow the steps below:

 1. Clone this repo & install dependencies